 5. Do we transfer your data?

 We process and store your personal data in Belgium.
 We transfer your personal data to partners in the following countries:

 Each of these transfers is governed by legal instruments that comply with the applicable legal framework.
 The following countries [Canada and United States] benefit from an adequacy decision, which means that they offer your personal data a level of protection equivalent to the one which is applied on the European Union territory.
 Transfers made to other countries are covered by the following appropriate safeguards:

-- For data concerning reviewers: as long as necessary: due to potential scientific fraud cases, the data might be saved for 25 years after the publication or rejection of a paper.
+- For data concerning reviewers: as long as necessary.
+In light of potential scientific fraud, the data might be saved for up to 25 years after the publication or rejection of an article.

 In addition to this information and with the aim of ensuring fair and transparent processing of your data, you further acknowledge that you have received additional information concerning the period for which your personal data will be kept.

 If we decide to process data for purposes other than those indicated, all information relating to those new purposes will be communicated to you.

 7.2.
 Your right of access to and rectification of your data

 You have the right to access and rectify your personal data, which you can exercise by contacting our data protection officer via email: firstname.lastname@example.org